 Adventure at Catoctin Mountain Park

-If you’re craving outdoor adventure, head to Catoctin Mountain Park, about an hour and a half from Berkeley Springs.
-This national park, located in Thurmont, Maryland, offers miles of hiking trails, scenic overlooks, and opportunities for wildlife viewing.
-It’s also home to Camp David, the presidential retreat.
+in Thurmont, Maryland, offers miles of hiking trails, scenic overlooks, and abundant wildlife viewing opportunities.
 Whether you’re looking for a peaceful nature walk or a challenging hike, Catoctin Mountain Park provides a refreshing escape into nature.

 Explore the Historic Town of Winchester, VA